kid-yP/requirement-analysis/README.md

 5. **Supports Change Management**
    When changes arise, having a baseline of agreed-upon requirements makes it easier to evaluate the impact and update plans accordingly.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several structured activities to ensure the software aligns with stakeholder expectations and project goals.
+These include:

+- **Requirement Gathering**
+  Collecting information from stakeholders, end users, and domain experts to understand what the system should achieve.

+- **Requirement Elicitation**
+  Engaging with stakeholders through interviews, surveys, workshops, or observation to extract precise and actionable requirements.

+- **Requirement Documentation**
+  Writing clear, organized, and structured descriptions of the gathered requirements using formats like user stories, SRS documents, or use case descriptions.

+- **Requirement Analysis and Modeling**
+  Analyzing dependencies, conflicts, and feasibility among requirements.
+Modeling may involve diagrams like use case diagrams, data flow diagrams, or ER models.

+- **Requirement Validation**
+  Reviewing requirements with stakeholders to ensure clarity, correctness, completeness, and alignment with business goals.

+Each activity builds toward a more precise and shared understanding of what the system should do before development begins.